2023 Pro Bowl Games: Background

-The NFL announced on August 9, 2022, that Allegiant Stadium in Paradise, Nevada, will host the Pro Bowl for the second consecutive season.
+The NFL announced on August 9, 2022, that Allegiant Stadium in Paradise, Nevada, would host the Pro Bowl for the second consecutive season.

 On September 26, 2022, the league announced they would be replacing the traditional Pro Bowl game with skills competitions throughout the week, culminating with a non-contact flag football game at the end of the week.
 The NFL has partnered with Peyton Manning and his Omaha Productions to revamp the events.
 A. Smith & Co. produced the skills competition.
 On December 5, 2022, it was announced that the coaches for the Pro Bowl would be Peyton and his brother Eli Manning.

 Format

-The event consisted of various skill competition events and three 7-on-7 flag football games, with the first block of events being held on February 2, 2023 at the Intermountain Healthcare Performance Center, which is the Las Vegas Raiders' practice facility and Bear's Best Golf Course in Las Vegas, Nevada.
+The event consisted of various skill competition events and three 7-on-7 flag football games, with the first block of events being held on February 2, 2023, at the Intermountain Healthcare Performance Center, which is the Las Vegas Raiders' practice facility and Bear's Best Golf Course in Las Vegas, Nevada.
 On February 5, the remainder of the event program took place at Allegiant Stadium with the exception of Kick Tac Toe which was held at the Intermountain Healthcare Performance Center.
 The first portion took place behind closed doors, while the last contests took place around the flag football games.

 Points were scored across the events, with up to 24 points available in the skills competitions.
 The first two flag football games awarded six points each to the winning conference's total score (with the conferences splitting three points each in the event of a tie, with no overtime being played).
 Both teams' total scores were carried into the final game, which decided the overall winner.